vmware-archive/clarity/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 * [ ] Tests for the changes have been added (for bug fixes / features)
 * [ ] Docs have been added / updated (for bug fixes / features)
+* [ ] If applicable, have a visual design approval

 ## PR Type